stargatedaw/stargate/docs/developing-plugins.md

 new plugins by re-using existing, well-tested widgets and DSP routines.
 If you need to create new widgets or DSP routines, create them in the libraries for re-use in other plugins.
-For DSP routines, write unit tests that touch every line to esnure that there are not memory errors.
+For DSP routines, write unit tests that touch every line to ensure that there are not memory errors.
 You can modify existing widgets and DSP routines only if the changes to not break backwards compatibility.